 Wealthfront’s annual fee of 0.25% for all accounts is very competitive.
 It stacks up well against other charges from most of Wealthfront’s competitors.
 Better than most, actually.
 Betterment, Wealthfront’s biggest competitor, charges the same annual fee for their basic service and 0.40% for the premium service.
 Wealthfront’s pricing is all-inclusive.
 More on that below.

 Wealthfront is a prime example of a fully-automated investing service that provides an almost completely hands-off wealth management experience.
 This makes it very attractive to investors who simply don’t have the time, inclination, or ability to manage their investments manually.

 It isn’t perfect, though.
 During this part of our Wealthfront review for 2020, we discovered that the service lacks flexibility in personally managing your accounts.
 It doesn’t offer much leeway to investors who want to get involved, or those who prefer a hands-on approach.

 One of the main selling points of an automated investment service is the ease at which they provide wealth management services, even to the average Joe.
 In this regard, Wealthfront is at the top of the heap.

 Opening an account and getting started with Wealthfront is quick and easy.
 You simply answer a few questions regarding your finances, and then provide some personal allocations if so desired.
 From that point on, all of the management of the portfolio created, including rebalancing, reinvestment and tax loss harvesting is entirely handled by the Robo Advisor.

-It is in this regard that we declare Wealthfront to be one of the simplest and easiest to use, though not as flexible as we want it to be.
+It is in this regard that we declare Wealthfront to be one of the simplest and easiest to use, and comes with a great mobile app as well as desktop platform.

 Account and Investment Types